-November 1st, 2019 - The Managing Director of Retention Range (pty) ltd was invited to be a guest speaker at Lorwana Primary School prize-giving ceremony.
+November 1st, 2019 - The Managing Director of Retention Range (pty) ltd was a guest speaker at Lorwana Primary School prize-giving ceremony.
 Among the dignitaries was Kehitlhilwe Kgwakgwe, Digawana chief, and other members of bogosi, the Headmaster of Lorwana Primary School, Ms Mareledi Thipe, the headmaster of Gathwane Primary School, Representatives from neighbouring schools and parents.
 The theme for the day was "Hard Work and Commitment: A Recipe for Success".

 Mr. Selefo Sabone started his speech by reminding attendees that the prize-giving ceremony was coinciding with the inauguration of the 5th President of Botswana, Dr E. K. Masisi following fiercely contested elections.
 He further stated that we must be proud as a nation that our elections are always peaceful, whereas in other countries they result in serious conflicts that end in wars and loss of lives.
 He concluded by donating a RETENTION desktop computer.
 The donated computer is preloaded with RETENTIONedu educational package.
 The package is a combination of visual, audio, interactive, practicals and teaching aids that assist students in learning.